UKHomeOffice/pttg-fs-ui/README.md

 The frontend is an Angular 1 project.

-Userbase is a known limited quantity of users internal to The Home Office and access to Chrome as a browser for those users is confirmed, it has therefore been determined that supporting other browsers is unnessesary - however web standards should be adheared to.
+Userbase is a known limited quantity of users internal to The Home Office and access to Chrome as a browser for those users is confirmed, it has therefore been determined that supporting other browsers is unnecessary - however web standards should be adhered to.

-This project has a Node JS backend soley for the purposes of relaying asynchronous requests to the API which exists in its own project, this is one single Node file `server.js`.
+This project has a Node JS backend solely for the purposes of relaying asynchronous requests to the API which exists in its own project, this is one single Node file `server.js`.

 ## install ##

     // Checkout the project
-    git clone git@github.com:UKHomeOffice/pttg-fs-ui.git `
+    git clone git@github.com:UKHomeOffice/pttg-fs-ui.git

     // move into cloned directory
     cd pttg-fs-ui

     // install modules
     npm install

     // generate the compiled/minified resources e.g. js, css
     gulp

     // start the project
     npm start